Onique-Unique/Applicant-Tracking-System-Scanner/README.md

 # Applicant-Tracking-System-Scanner
 Created a Free to use Applicant Tracking System Scanner to optimize Resume to match a Job Description

-Every industry is in the hunt for sourcing and attaining Top Talent in each field, Finding the best qualified Candidate is a hard task for any Hiring and Recruting personnel so....
+Every industry is in the hunt for sourcing and attaining Top Talent in each field, Finding the best qualified Candidate is a hard task for any Hiring and Recruiting personnel so....

 I created this ATS Scanner to assist with optimizing resumes when applying for job vacancies that Top Candidates are interested in.
 Many major companies nowadays use ATS to source the best candidates for their Company, However the downside is, are they really finding the best candidate or just someone clever enough to bypass their AI technology and get to the desk of the Hiring Manager?..
 Well.......
 For me i believe its a little bit of both..
 Top Talent will always try to get themselves to the top of the pile when Job Hunting, And what best way can you showcase that?..
 Is by one...
 Beating the (ATS) Applicant Tracking System.